CSS-Electronics/canedge-grafana-backend/README.md

 Annotations can be used to display when a new log file 'session' or 'split' occurs, as well as display the log file name.
 This makes it easy to identify the log files behind a specific time period - and then finding these via [CANcloud](https://canlogger.csselectronics.com/canedge-getting-started/transfer-data/server-tools/cancloud-intro/) or [TntDrive](https://canlogger.csselectronics.com/canedge-getting-started/transfer-data/server-tools/other-s3-tools/) for further processing.

-#### Regarding performance
+#### Regarding performance & stability
-Using the 'zoom out' button repeatedly will currently generate a queue of requests, each of which will be processed by the backend.
-Until this is optimized, we recommend to make a single request a time - e.g. by using the time period selector instead of the 'zoom out' button.
+If a request is initiated while the backend is in-progress, it'll cause a `501` error and the in-progress query will be cancelled.
+This helps avoid generating long queues of requests when users e.g. zoom out quickly.

+Further, the backend supports the `--limit` input, speciying how much log file data can be requested in one query - by default set at 100 MB.
+If a query exceeds this, it'll get aborted when the limit is reached.
+This helps avoid users initiating extreme queries of e.g. several GB.

-Also, loading speed increases when displaying long time periods (as the data for the period is processed in real-time).
+Note also that loading speed increases when displaying long time periods (as the data for the period is processed in real-time).

 ----